The Breakfast Club

-This program will be offered Monday through Friday from 9:00 – 5:00.
-Please see our price list for costs.
+This program will be offered Monday through Friday from 9:00 – 4:30.

 The day for our Breakfast Club will look a bit different than that of our regular daycare program.
 By following a more structured schedule, we are able to provide more opportunities for success through predictability.
-The following is a glimpse into what the day will look like for the dogs:
+Each day will vary but the following is a glimpse into some of the options we have each day;

 It’s important to get some energy out early in the day so that they can then have the ability to be calm and more focused when they start their work sessions.
 We’ll play ball, tug, find it, body awareness games, and perhaps one on one time with another dog.